 What is leca?

-For plant use leca is a great way to alter soil chemistry to benefit plants or as its own growing medium.
+For plant use, leca is a great way to alter soil chemistry to benefit plants or as its own growing medium.
 It works best for plant growth when used in aquaponics and hydroculture applications.

 How is Leca made?

 Leca is made from small clay pellets that are placed inside a 1,200 °C (2,190°F) rotating kiln.
 The extreme temperatures cause the clay pellets to expand 5 times in size and form thousands of pores.
-This is caused from the gases trapped inside escaping the clay pellets from the heating process.
+This is caused by the gases trapped inside escaping the clay pellets from the heating process.
 The rotating kiln gives the leca its smooth round shape, similar to making a ball in your palms.